Gravitational dressing: from the crossed product to more general algebraic and mathematical structure

-This clearly illustrates a reduction to the crossed product as a {\it truncation} of the more complete gravitational dressing: if the last terms of eq.~\eqref{dressdecomp} are dropped, what remains is $-V_S^0 P_t$.
-As noted, $P_t$ is an automorphism -- specifically the modular automorphism associated to the Hartle-Hawking vacuum -- of the subalgebra ${\cal A}_L$ of operators inside the horizon, and since the spacetime is asymptotically flat, the standard dressing $V^0_S$ is again conjugate to the corresponding ADM momentum, \beq [P_0^{ADM},V^0_S]=i\ . \eeq Then, the truncated analogues of the dressed operators \eqref{Sdressop}, \beq \hat O_{trunc}= e^{-iV_S^0P_t} O e^{iV_S^0P_t} \eeq match the crossed product form, \eqref{xprodalg}, involving the modular automorphism.
+This clearly illustrates a reduction to the crossed product as a {\it truncation} of the more complete gravitational dressing: if the last terms of eq.~\eqref{dressdecomp} are dropped, what remains is $-V_{RS}^0 P_t$.
+As noted, $P_t$ is an automorphism -- specifically the modular automorphism associated to the Hartle-Hawking vacuum -- of the subalgebra ${\cal A}_L$ of operators inside the horizon, and since the spacetime is asymptotically flat, the standard dressing $V^0_S$ is again conjugate to the corresponding (right) ADM momentum, \beq [P_{R0}^{ADM},V^0_{RS}]=i\ . \eeq Then, the truncated analogues of the dressed operators \eqref{Sdressop}, \beq \hat O_{trunc}= e^{-iV_{RS}^0P_t} O e^{iV_{RS}^0P_t} \eeq match the crossed product form, \eqref{xprodalg}, involving the modular automorphism.

 Various observations can now be made.
 First is the question of what algebra or states enter the crossed product construction.
 In the way it has been described here, the states and algebra correspond to excitations to the left of the horizon of the eternal black hole, dressed to the right.
-This algebra was discussed in \cite{CPW}, who also discuss the related algebras, which also can be constructed via the standard dressing, namely $\cala_R$, ``dual" to {\it right} operators dressed to the right, or in an analogous construction with a left dressing, $\cala_L$ ``dual" to left operators dressed to the left.
+This and related algebras were discussed in \cite{CPW}; the related algebras, which also can be constructed via the standard dressing, include $\cala_R$, ``dual" to {\it right} operators dressed to the right, or in an analogous construction with a left dressing, $\cala_L$ ``dual" to left operators dressed to the left.
 Switching between right and left truncated dressing can be accomplished by subtracting $\partial_M q_{ij}$ from $\kappa H^0_{ij}$, as in \eqref{Schsep}.
-In an alternate construction, one could begin with right operators fully dressed to the right, and then make the same subtraction, so that the dressing has nonzero commutator with the left rather than the right ADM hamiltonian; while perhaps more contrived, this also appears to yield a crossed product without truncation.\footnote{I thank Xi Dong for a discussion on this.} Note also that $V^0_S$ provides an actual gravitational realization of the ``time-shift" operator described in \cite{CPW}; indeed, compare \eqref{dressedO} and \eqref{pertdress}.
+In an alternate construction, one could begin with right operators fully dressed to the right, and then make the same subtraction, so that the dressing has nonzero commutator with the left rather than the right ADM hamiltonian; while perhaps more contrived, this also appears to yield a crossed product without truncation.\footnote{I thank Xi Dong for a discussion on this.} Note also that $V^0_{RS}$ provides a realization in gravitational varaibles of the ``time-shift" operator described in \cite{CPW}; indeed, compare \eqref{dressedO} and \eqref{pertdress}.

 Second, it should be clear from this construction that the crossed product truncation is not gauge invariant under the full set of (linearized) diffeomorphisms.
 For gauge invariance to hold, as described by commuting with the full set of constraints, the full dressing in \eqref{dressdecomp} must be included\cite{GiPe2}.
 So, the commutators of the constraints \eqref{constraints} with the operators \eqref{truncop} with the truncated dressing will be non-vanishing, associated, {\it e.g.}, with the fact that other of the diffeomorphisms have the effect of moving the neighborhood -- here the black hole interior.
 So, in this context, the crossed product construction embeds as a small piece of a bigger algebraic structure involving the more general gravitational dressing.